Learn about Presbyterian Women

 Get the latest news from Presbyterian Women

-The third quarterly newsletter of 2015 is now available!
-Read highlights of the 2015 Churchwide Gathering of Presbyterian Women, get information on promoting the 2015 Thank Offering, learn about applying to be part of the delegation for the 60th session of UN CSW next spring in New York, get PW mission program updates and much more.
+The first quarterly newsletter of 2016 is now available!
+Get information about planning for PW's May Together in Action Days, read highlights of synod and presbytery PW groups, find ordering information for Birthday Offering and Who Is Jesus?
+Bible study materials, learn about PW's new "Think you know PW?" poster series, get ideas for PW mission and much more.
 Learn about the worthwhile and exciting work of Presbyterian Women, from mission and justice to offerings and publications.
 You'll be in the know about all the latest leadership and mission opportunities, new resources, giving opportunities, training and much more!

 National task group responds to PW groups in churches seeking dismissal from the PC(USA)